 Graduate Teaching Assistants

 Graduate Teaching Assistant (GTA) applications are available twice a year for Mechanical and Aerospace Engineering graduate students.
-For the fall term, applications are only available March 1 and due by 5:00 p.m on March 31, for the spring term, applications are only available October 1 and due by 5:00 p.m on October 31.
+Applications are available March 1-31 for the fall term and October 1-31 for the spring term.
 Applications are not accepted prior to or after the due date.

 A GTA position provides competitive stipends.
 GTAs may also be entitled to Texas resident tuition rates; for details, see http://grad.pci.uta.edu/about/catalog/current/general/regulations/#resrates.